Admiral Sportswear: 2010

+2020

 In September 2020, the "Admiral Sporting Goods Co." line was launched.
 The line, that took inspiration from pre-1966 sportswear, was composed of t-shirts, hoodies, and accessories. the projects first collaboration was with Acme Whistles the inventors of the first ever pea whistle.

 Also that year, the company together with Wellgosh made a special common release.

-Sponsorships

-Admiral currently provides kit uniforms for the following teams:
+In the same year Admiral released a special project with The Jam and The Style Council.